 Users will also welcome the news that the cloud desktop is automatically updated in the background.
 That typical coffee break, taken when your Windows PC needs to install updates, has been consigned to the history books.
 But above all, the fact that each desktop remains exactly as it was after disconnecting has to be one of the major features, and Microsoft guarantees this status for months.
 In other words, if you start to write an email and disconnect, you can continue where you left off immediately.
 This makes it much easier to change workstations, and it lowers the fear of losing data or productivity.
 The status of the desktop is also maintained when the end device is changed.

-This is because the business version does not provide any direct integration into a company network in the classic sense but assumes a fully cloud-based structure.
+The Business version does not provide any direct integration into a company network in the classic sense but assumes a fully cloud-based structure.
 Integration into a corporate network via hybrid Azure Active Directory and via VPN connection is only reserved for the Enterprise variant.
-So the Cloud PC Business option is actually very close to a consumer variant already.

 The target group for the Cloud PC Business is primarily small teams without their own IT infrastructure who already rely purely on cloud services.
 Companies that want to integrate Cloud PCs into their own infrastructure and also use their own Windows images, for example, must choose the Enterprise variant.

-With ezeep’s Cloud Printing, the entire print management, the printer drivers and the rendering of print jobs is moved to the cloud and does not require any local resources.
+With ezeep Blue, the entire print management, the printer drivers and the rendering of print jobs can be moved to the cloud and does not require any local resources.
 This enables printing from any device to any printer.
 Print servers are a thing of the past and can be replaced by the maintenance-free ezeep Hub.

-By combining the Cloud PC with ezeep Cloud Printing, users are not only able to access their desktop from any location with any end device, but also to use the nearest printer.
+By combining Windows 365 with ezeep Blue, users are not only able to access their desktop from any location with any end device, but also to use the nearest printer.

-For both versions, ezeep is an ideal companion.
-For the enterprise target groups, this is mainly because ezeep meets the high demands of enterprise IT and enables printing even in the most complex environments; for business cloud PC users, the main focus is enabling the use of a central printer which ezeep delivers reliably.
-As an integration of the cloud PCs into the local network is not provided for, this means that network printers are not easily accessible.
+For both versions, ezeep Blue is an ideal companion. ezeep Blue meets the high demands of enterprise IT and enables printing even in the most complex and distributed environments; for business cloud PC users, the main focus is enabling the use of a central printer which ezeep Blue delivers reliably – as the integration of the cloud PCs into the local network is not provided for, network printers are otherwise not easily accessible.

-– User Self Service Portal also for printers
+– User Self Service Portal for independent printer selection, reducing support tickets

 – Local printer support for Cloud PC in the browser